 Step 2.
 HRS Reviews and Approves Application

 HRS will review the application and contact you if additional information is needed for approval.
 Once it is approved, your application will be assigned a restricted data agreement (RDA) number, which you will use in all future correspondence.
-The review and approval process takes 4-6 weeks.

 Step 3.
 HRS and Researcher